 The Tampa Bay Rays have been the laughing stock of baseball for a lot of years.
 They've annually picked in the top five in the June draft, they've never finished over .500, and they've never had a sniff of contention.

 Luckily, the Cardinals will miss the Rays' two most talented pitchers.
-Neither James Shields, one of the great young right-handed pitchers in the game, nor Scott Kazmir, the frighteningly talented lefty with the brand-new contract, will pitch in this series.
-Even so, the Birds will have their work cut out for them if they hope to hang with Tampa, a team that comes to STL while in the middle of an American League East dogfight with Boston.
+Neither James Shields, one of the great young right-handed pitchers in the game, or Scott Kazmir, the frighteningly talented lefty with the brand-new contract, will pitch in this series.
+Even so, St. Louis will have their work cut out for them if they hope to hang with Tampa, a team that comes to STL while in the middle of an American League East dogfight with Boston.

 Offensively, the Rays bring speed, power -- and plenty of each.
 Their outfield is one of the more intriguing groups you'll see.
 Carl Crawford is one of the most exciting players in baseball, possessing all five tools in spades.
 He's a little like Jose Reyes of the Mets, but a whole lot more consistent.

 The Rays are actually thinner in the outfield than they thought they would be.
-This past off-season, they traded away two exciting up-and-coming talents to try to shore up some of their weaker points.
+This past off-season, they traded away two exciting up and coming talents to try and shore up some of their weaker points.

-They moved Delmon Young, formerly the number-one prospect in all of baseball, to the Twins, in return for starting pitcher Matt Garza.
+They moved Delmon Young, formerly the Number 1 prospect in all of baseball, to the Twins, in return for Matt Garza.

-They also traded Elijah Dukes, whose physical skills have been regularly overshadowed by his anger and behavior issues, to Washington.
+They also traded Elijah Dukes, whose physical skills have been regularly overshadowed by his anger and behaviour issues, to Washington.

 The last member of the Tampa Bay outfield is a guy by the name of Upton; perhaps you've heard of him.

 B.J.
-Upton, to be more specific, the elder of the two Upton brothers, the highest-drafted siblings in the history of the draft.
-(B.J. went number-two overall to the Rays in 2001; Justin Upton went number-one overall to the Diamondbacks in 2005.)
-Upton has just as many tools as Crawford, with maybe a bit more power, thanks to his tremendous bat speed.
+Upton, to be more specific, the elder of the two Upton brothers, the highest drafted siblings in the history of the draft.
+(B.J. went Number 2 overall to the Rays in 2001; Justin Upton went Number 1 overall to the Diamondbacks in 2005.)
+Upton has just as many tools as Crawford, with maybe a bit more power, due to his tremendous, raw bat speed.

 Overall, when you look at the Rays' outfield, you're seeing one of the most impressive collections of pure athletic talent in all of baseball.

-Much like its outfield counterpart, the Tampa Bay infield is brimming with talented young players.
+Much like their outfield counterparts, the Tampa Bay infield is brimming with talented young players.
 Largely composed of homegrown players, the infield is also relatively cheap, a lesson most other teams would do well to learn.
-Evan Longoria provides the most star power here; the rookie third baseman recently signed a long-term deal with the team that could keep him in Tampa well into the next decade.
+Evan Longoria provides the most star power here; the rookie third baseman recently signed a long term deal with the team that could keep him in Tampa well into the next decade.

-The deal itself was cause for surprise, as the two sides agreed to terms before Longoria had even 50 major league at-bats.
+The deal itself was cause for surprise, as the two sides agreed to the deal before Longoria had even 50 major league at bats.
 Still, Longoria definitely looks like the real deal at third.
 He's one of the better pure hitters you'll see, hitting for both power and average, and making it look easy in the process.
 He's solid but unspectacular defensively.
 He's a little like David Wright of the Mets, but a little less polished with the glove.